yugagarin/ctakesspark/README.md

-# Attempt to integrate cTakes with Apache Spark
+# Attempt to integrate Apache cTakes with Apache Spark
 ## Introduction
 This project is by no means a fully spark-aware implementation of cTakes.
 It meant to fuse cTakes processing engine and parallelism provided by Spark/Hadoop to make cTakes work @ scale and access data